Jai Tirath Dahiya

-Ch.
-Jai Tirath (born 20 May 1952) is an Indian politician and a member of the Haryana Legislative Assembly from the Indian National Congress, representing the Rai Vidhan Sabha constituency in Haryana.
+Jai Tirath Dahiya (born 20 May 1952) is an Indian politician and a member of the Haryana Legislative Assembly from the Indian National Congress, representing the Rai Vidhan Sabha constituency in Haryana.
 He is a two-term member of the Haryana Legislative Assembly.

 Political career

 Dahiya represents the Rai Vidhan Sabha constituency in Haryana and contested his first successful election in 2009.
 In the 2009 Haryana Legislative Assembly election, Dahiya was given an Indian National Congress ticket and was pitted against Inderjeet, a candidate from the Indian National Lok Dal.
 Dahiya won that election by a margin of 4,666 votes, securing a total 35,514 votes and defeating his nearest rival Inderjeet from the Indian National Lok Dal who secured 30,848 votes.